GluuFederation/docs-ce-prod/3.1.2/source/operation/faq.md

 Log into the web interface and pick up where you left off :)

-## How do I present a different login page depending on where the user came from (i.e. based on the SP/RP)?
+## How to present a different login page depending on where the user came from (i.e. based on the SP/RP)?

 ### SAML
 The SAML IDP sends an authorization request to oxAuth for user authentication..
 In the request there is a JWT state parameter which contains a claim called `relyingPartyId`.
 You can use this `relyingPartyId` to render the proper form based on the SP... so `SP=relyingPartyId`.